 Identity Verification And Fraud Prevention Checks

-The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
-If fraud is detected, you could be refused certain services, finance or employment.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by visiting www.cifas.org.uk.
+Your personal information will be shared with fraud prevention agencies.
+These agencies will use it to prevent fraud and money-laundering, and to verify your identity.
+You will be refused certain services, finance, or employment if fraud is detected.
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by visiting this website.

-For further information on how your information is used, how we maintain the security of your information and your rights to access/alter and change information we hold on you, please contact email@example.com.
+Please contact firstname.lastname@example.org for further information on how your details are used.
+We will also tell you how we maintain the security of your information.
+As well as your rights to access, alter, and change information we hold on you.